minprocess/14-Tech-Blog/README.md

 https://tech-blog-2542.herokuapp.com/

 ## Installation
+The GitHub repository for this web app is (https://github.com/minprocess/14-Tech-Blog)

+After cloning or forking the repo install npm packages with npm i

 ## Usage

 The following commands deploy to Heroku.
 Note that the Heroku CLI has to be installed on the PC with source code for this project.
 `heroku create`
 `git push heroku main`